-The 11 million illegal immigrants in the US have broken American laws.
+The eleven million illegal immigrants in the US have broken American laws.
 Ideally, however, reforming immigration has a broader contextual focus than punishing people’s judicial transgressions.
 The illegal status for millions of unlawful residents inhibits the prospects of the US economy.
 It also sways the legislative conversation away from other demanding issues, notably unsustainable federal spending.
 Hence, instead of enforcing the unfeasible solution of mass deportation, Congressional Republicans should compromise with Democrats on permitting (non-citizenship) work visas – and in return demand fiscal reform centered on budgetary cuts, thereby confronting the tax-and-spend liberalism of our time.

 America’s historically tolerant immigration policy has made the narrative of a melting pot a proud feature of the country’s cultural identity.
 Encouraging newcomers has been a cornerstone in America’s evolvement into a global epicenter.
 The political leadership in both parties has recently attempted to grant undocumented immigrants a path to American citizenship.
 However, with significant resistance amongst Republican legislators, the House rejected Senate’s bipartisan Amnesty Bill of 2013.

 Genuine immigration reform seems unlikelier now than it did in 2013.
 After Obama’s reelection win, the President has been rather absent in his promise of pursuing amnesty for undocumented immigrants.
 Republican prospects of controlling both chambers of Congress after November’s midterm elections will likely not initiate comprehensive immigration reform measures.
-Now, following House Majority Leader Eric Cantor’s surprising primary loss to immigration hard-liner David Brat, immigration has been increasingly taboo within the GOP.
+Now, following House Majority Leader Eric Cantor’s surprising primary loss to immigration hard-liner David Brat, immigration “softness” has become increasingly taboo within the GOP.

 Demand from the business community of the necessity of passing reasonable immigration reform complicates matters for Republicans, which might anger powerful supporters and donors with their populist anti-immigrant stance.
 Even the powerful pro-Republican trade group Chamber of Commerce has spent an enormous amount of resources persuading the Republican controlled House to pass functional immigration reform aimed at more work visas and a path to citizenship for illegal aliens.
 Pressure on GOP legislators to act will increase if they take over the Senate after the midterm election, but so will resistance among blue collar white voters.